Frost-group/Nick/README.md

 	_Sn = terminated with SN-(CH3)3 , _Br = terminated with Br atoms
 0005 = Information on the forcefield contained in 0002.
 Naming schemes and rules etc 0006 = rerun calculations in 0001 and 0003 but using the wB97XD functional to include dispersion correction (Jarv recommend).
-0007 = O-angle scan files.
-Gaussian scan performed by Drew P.
+0007 = O-angle scan files optimised
-0008 = inner-dihedral scan optimisation using RB function 0009 = inner-dihedral scan optimsation with Morse-potential bond between oxygen and sulfur 0010 = outer-dihedral scan optimisation
+0008 = inner-dihedral scan optimisation using RB function 0009 = inner-dihedral scan optimsation with non-bond between oxygen and sulfur 0010 = outer-dihedral scan optimisation
 0011 = forcefield with optimised parameters
 0012 = Files containing information on crystal structures of monomers of OBT with either Br or Sn(Me)3 terminal groups